A Polynomial Time Algorithm for Finding Area-Universal Rectangular Layouts: Preliminaries

-Theorem \ref{thm:universal} classifies the area-universal layouts in terms of maximal line segments in $\LL$.
-The following lemma classifies area-universal layouts in term of the $\REL$ derived from $\LL$.
+Theorem \ref{thm:universal} characterizes the area-universal layouts in terms of maximal line segments in $\LL$.
+The following lemma characterizes area-universal layouts in term of the $\REL$ derived from $\LL$.

-\begin{lemma} A rectangular layout $\mathcal{L}$ is area-universal if and only if the $\REL$ $\RR$ derived from $\LL$ is slant. \end{lemma} \begin{proof} Note that each face in $G_1$ corresponds to a vertical line segment in $\LL$, and each face in $G_2$ corresponds to a horizontal line segment in $\LL$.
-(In the graph $G_1$ show in Fig \ref{fig:REL} (3), the face $f_1$ with vertices $f,e,g,c,h$ corresponds to the vertical line segment that is on the left side of the rectangle $h$ in Fig \ref{fig:REL} (1)).
+\begin{lemma} A rectangular layout $\LL$ is area-universal if and only if the $\REL$ $\R$ derived from $\LL$ is slant. \end{lemma} \begin{proof} Note that each face in $G_1$ ($G_2$, respectively) corresponds to a maximal vertical (horizontal, respectively) line segment in $\LL$.
+(In the graph $G_1$ in Fig \ref{fig:REL} (3), the face $f_1$ with the vertices $f,e,g,c,h$ corresponds to the vertical line segment that is on the left side of the rectangle $h$ in Fig \ref{fig:REL} (1)).

 Assume $\LL$ is area-universal.
 Consider a face $f$ in $G_1$.
-Let $l_f$ be the vertical line segment in $\LL$ corresponding to $f$.
+Let $l_f$ be the maximal vertical line segment in $\LL$ corresponding to $f$.
 Since $\LL$ is area-universal, $l_f$ is a side of a rectangle $r$ in $\LL$.
 Without loss of generality, assume $r$ is to the left of $l_f$.
-Then the left side of the face $f$ consists of exactly two vertices.
+Then the left side of the face $f$ consists of exactly two edges.
 Thus $G_1$ satisfies the slant property.
 Similarly, we can show $G_2$ also satisfies the slant property.

-Conversely, assume $\RR$ is a slant $\REL$.
+Conversely, assume $\R$ is a slant $\REL$.
 The above argument can be reversed to show that $\LL$ is area-universal. \end{proof}

-The $\REL$ shown in Fig \ref{fig:REL} (2) is not slant.
-Although the slant property holds for $G_1$ faces, it fails for one $G_2$ face.
+The $\REL$ shown in Fig \ref{fig:REL} (2) is not slant because the slant property fails for one $G_2$ face.
 So the corresponding layout shown in Fig \ref{fig:REL} (1) is not area-universal.
 By Lemma \ref{lemma:slant}, the problem of finding an area-universal layout for $G$ is the same as the problem of finding a slant $\REL$ for $G$.
-From now on, we consider the latter problem and $G$ always denotes a proper triangular graph.
+From now on, we consider the latter problem and $G$ always denotes a proper triangular plane graph.